 The Spanish agricultural sector represents an important socioeconomic and environmental activity, with half of the country's surface dedicated to agriculture and livestock farming.
 Regarding the livestock sector, Spain is the second country in the European Union with the largest number of sheep, with most of the livestock concentrated in the Extremadura region(MAPA, 2020).
 Ruminants are characterized by a digestive system capable of digesting fibrous material into volatile fatty acids, fermentation gases and heat (Owens and Basalan, 2016).
-Fermentation gases include CH4, a potent greenhouse gas, which accounts for about a quarter of the anthropogenic CH4 generated (Lassey, 2008).In terms of agricultural activity, Spain is the country with the largest area of vineyard cultivation in the world, ranking third after France and Italy in wine production (OIV, 2019).
+Fermentation gases include CH4, a potent greenhouse gas, which accounts for about a quarter of the anthropogenic CH4 generated (Lassey, 2008).
+In terms of agricultural activity, Spain is the country with the largest area of vineyard cultivation in the world, ranking third after France and Italy in wine production (OIV, 2019).
 The wine industry generates seasonally a high volume of by-products with high organic content.
-Among these byproducts, grape pomace represents between 20-25% of the weight of fresh grapes, characterized by its polyphenolic properties
+Among these byproducts, grape pomace represents between 20-25% of the weight of fresh grapes, characterized by its polyphenolic properties (Yu and Ahmedna, 2013).Considering both premises, this study arises because it is essential to propose strategies that allow an environmentally sustainable management.

-&lt;sup>1Meat Quality Department, Centre of Scientific and Technological Research of Extremadura (CICYTEX), Badajoz, Spain
+1 Meat quality Department, Centre of Scientific and Technological Research of Extremadura (CICYTEX) 06187 Badajoz, Spain